Rate Loss Analysis for Multiple-Antenna NOMA with Limited Feedback: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{s} a promising solution for the next-generation multiple access, non-orthogonal multiple access (NOMA) has been widely studied~\cite{10720669,10786246}.
 A key advantage of NOMA is the ability to support more devices.
-With the rapid growth of devices in next generation wireless networks, for example the needs of massive machine-type communications (mMTC), the traditional orthogonal multiple access (OMA) faces the challenges of spectrum deficiency and deficient use of resources, as the devices may not exhaust the entire resource block~\cite{Norouzi2023Joint}.
+With the rapid growth of devices in next generation wireless networks, for example the needs of massive machine-type communications (mMTC), the traditional orthogonal multiple access (OMA) faces the challenges of deficient use of resources, as the devices may not exhaust the entire resource block~\cite{Norouzi2023Joint}.
 By allowing users to share the same time, frequency, and code resources, NOMA can increase the overall efficiency of wireless networks, especially user fairness and quality of service (QoS) performance~\cite{8823873}.

-In this letter, we focus on downlink power-domain NOMA, where the transmitter superposes messages from all users with specific power allocation factors.
-At the receiver side, the user equipments (UEs) perform successive interference cancellation (SIC).
-More specifically, we consider beamformer-based MIMO-NOMA systems~\cite{10729214}.
-Similar to spatial-domain multiple access (SDMA), beamformer-based MIMO-NOMA uses precoding but in contrast, it applies SIC decoding.
+In this work, we focus on downlink power-domain NOMA, and more specifically, we consider beamformer-based MIMO-NOMA systems~\cite{10729214}.
+Similar to spatial-domain multiple access (SDMA), beamformer-based MIMO-NOMA uses precoding but in contrast, it applies successive interference cancellation (SIC) decoding.
+The beamformer-based MIMO-NOMA solutions in the literature are generally based on full-CSI, which is not available in frequency division duplex (FDD) systems~\cite{10729214}.